froboy/yusaopeny_docs/content/en/docs/development/Server Requirements.md

 title: Server Requirements
 ---

-If you need to prepare server for the Y USA Open Y instance, here below you should find all needed software to meet its requirements.
+If you need to prepare server for the YMCA Website Services instance, here below you should find all needed software to meet its requirements.

 ### List of requirements

 1. Ubuntu LTS (14 or 16) is preferred.
 CentOS is ok as well.
-Or even any other Linux distribution, but was not tested by Y USA Open Y team so far.
+Or even any other Linux distribution, but was not tested by YMCA Website Services team so far.

 2. (Drupal 8 server requirements should be met)[https://www.drupal.org/docs/system-requirements/php-requirements].